thinred/notmuch-response/README.md

 the implementation recreates it from thread structure;
 it's actually quite pretty, but it would be *much* simpler to just get the header
-* It seems that `notmuch-response index` makes mutt maildirs with new mails lose their `unread` mark
+* if used with offlineimap, `notmuch-response index` makes mutt folders read immediately; it is due to a subtle interplay between offlineimap and notmuch, see [Debian Bug #789625](http://bugs.debian.org/789625) (contains a quick fix)

 ## Internals